Thomas Greiner

 Thomas Greiner (born 3 May 1963) is a retired German rower who won a gold medal in the coxless fours at the 1988 Summer Olympics.
-He also won four gold and three bronze medals in various events at the world championships of 1982–1990.
+He also won four gold and three bronze medals in various events at the world championships from 1982 to 1990.

 Greiner is a tax consultant and an international rowing referee.
 He is married and has two children.
-For his Olympic achievement, in 1988 he was awarded the Patriotic Order of Merit.
-In 1991, Greiner became the second person to receive the Thomas Keller Medal, the highest honor in rowing.
+For his 1988 Olympic achievement, he was awarded the Patriotic Order of Merit.
+In 1991, Greiner became the second person to receive the Thomas Keller Medal, the highest honour in rowing.